reframejs/reframe/docs/intro.template.md

 You don't know whether you need SSR or not?
 Start with your best guest and change your stack as you go.
-For example,
-you can implement a prototype as a static site while skipping a real database by hard-writing data in the codebase.
-Later, if hard-writing data isn't sustainable anymore, you can add a Node.js server and a real database.

-**Learn Once, Write Any App** -
-Instead of learning several frameworks, learn Reframe to be able to implement all kinds of apps.
-For example,
-you can use Reframe
-to implement a static site with Vue.js but you can also use Reframe to implement a React SSR app.

 !INLINE ./top-link.md #contents --hide-source-path